QingyangZhang/EMPO/readme.md

 | Qwen2.5-Math                   | None           | 70.2 | 12.5         | 30.8           | 10.0   | 45.0  | 33.7 |
 | Qwen2.5-Math w/EMPO            | $\{q\}$        | 81.4 | 42.3         | 46.1           | 23.3   | 65.0  | 51.6 |

-Noted that due to different 1) evaluation proxy 2) RL framework and 3) hardware, the above results are different from those reported in our early revisions.
+Noted that due to different 1) evaluation proxy 2) RL framework and 3) GPU hardware, the above results are different from those reported in our early preprint.

 ### Models and Wandb log